Crosby, McDavid put on a show with a familiar ending

 Of course, no reasonable person would ask either center to stop setting up plays altogether.
 These are two gifted passers who can really set the table for their linemates, in the way that once inspired people to claim that a fire hydrant could score 50 goals with Mario Lemieux.

-Leon Draisaitl is no fire hydrant (and he better not be at $8.5 million per season), but McDavid did just about everything for him on a patently absurd goal you can watch in the video above this post’s headline.
+Leon Draisaitl is no fire hydrant (and he better not be at $8.5 million per season), but McDavid did just about everything for him on a patently absurd goal:

 Goodness.
 Here’s a GIF of that moment: